mambotangu/tsimagine-folders-projects-structure/docs/getting_started.md

 # Pre-Requisites

-See execution instructions for this step [here](0-prep/README.md)
+See execution instructions for this step [here](../0-prep/README.md)

 # Terraform.tfvars

 In each section (1-7) there is a **terraform.tfvars.example** file that needs to be copied to **terraform.tfvars** and filled-in with all the required information.

 - The **`0.5-prep.sh`** script consolidates all the changes needed in the Terraform code into one script.
-Open this script as well and edit the top section.
+If you run it successfully the tfvars should be filled out.

 **NOTE**: It is recommended to commit the changes after editing the **`prep.js`** & **`0.5-prep.sh`** files and **before** executing the **`auto_deploy.sh`** script below.
 This allows for easy rollback if needed.